backstage/backstage/docs/frontend-system/architecture/07-routes.md

 } from '@backstage/frontend-plugin-api';

 export const indexRouteRef = createRouteRef();
-export const entityDetailsExternalRouteRef = createExternalRouteRef({
+export const componentDetailsExternalRouteRef = createExternalRouteRef({
   // The parameters that must be included in the path of this route reference
   params: ['kind', 'namespace', 'name'],
 });